Quicklist: Espresso Machine Types

 The Moka Pot

-High-quality espresso uses high pressure — over 9 bars – with fast extraction with water within a temperature range of 195-200° Fahrenheit.
-If you use boiling water, as you do in steam pots, the pressure isn’t good enough for smooth extraction.
+High-quality espresso uses high pressure — over nine bars — fast extraction with water within a temperature range of 195-200° Fahrenheit.
+If you use boiling water, as you do in steam pots, the pressure isn’t high enough for smooth extraction.
 Since it is actually steam, it is too hot already.
 This can create a coffee mix that is a little harsh and bitter.

 Many restaurants even replicate the flavor characteristics of stovetop coffee by over-extracting their espresso in their commercial machines.
 However, they may not always do this on purpose.
 Sometimes, the staff might be untrained, or the manager might be unaware of how to make the coffee.

-One advantage of the steam-based espresso pot is that it is much smaller than big espresso machines and doesn’t take a lot of counter space.
+One advantage of the steam-based espresso pot is that it is much smaller than big espresso machines and doesn’t take up a lot of counter space.
 You can easily leave it on your stove or pop it in the cupboard.